irworkshop/fec2file/README.md

 ## Local settings

 You may want to set the following variables in a local\_settings.py file, which will override the settings.py values.
-The full download requires 14GB and 111GB for the zipped and unzipped directories respectively; the final extract schedules A and B amount to about 75GB.
+The full download requires ~15GB and ~110GB for the zipped and unzipped directories respectively; the final extract schedules A and B amount to upwards of 75GB.

 	ELECTRONIC_ZIPDIR  # where the zipped electronic filings go RAW_ELECTRONIC_DIR # where the unzipped electronic filings go